dagster-io/dagster/docs/docs-beta/docs/guides/data-modeling/data-assets.md

 Data assets are at the core of Dagster.
 By modeling your data as assets, you unlock: Declarative Automation, lineage, and a searchable data catalog.
 This guide will help you understand how to model your data as assets.

-There are three ways to create data assets:
+There are four ways to create data assets:

 * Using the `@asset` decorator to declare a single asset.
 * Using the `@multi_asset` decorator to output multiple assets from a single operation.